METROPOLIS | ANIME REVIEW & ANALYSIS

 Conclusion

-Whether or not Tima is an innocent angel or harbinger of doom does not appear to be the main issue in Metropolis (2001).
-Tima’s search for meaning of her own existence rather seems to symbolize the same search that most emotional human beings experience at some point or other in our lives.
+Whether Tima is an innocent angel or a harbinger of doom does not appear to be the main issue in Metropolis (2001).
+Tima's search for the meaning of her own existence rather seems to symbolize the same search that most emotional human beings experience at some point or other in their lives.

-Tima’s twofold nature appears to parallel a basic choice that all sentient beings share; either search for meaning in your own existence, or accept your part as a cog in the wheels of society.
-Just like in Metropolis, emotions control our choices, while intellect is both our never-ending curse and final hope.
+Tima's twofold nature appears to parallel a basic choice that all sentient beings share: either to search for meaning in one's own existence or to accept one's part as a cog in the wheels of society.
+Just as in Metropolis, emotions control our choices, while intellect is both our never-ending curse and our ultimate hope.

 If Metropolis for some reason passed you by, do yourself a favor: Prepare for a slightly cryptic narrative and cute characters, take the movie for what it is, and prepare to be amazed.

-All fans of Fritz Lang and his original are also recommended to put this anime on your to-do-list.
-It might require some concentration, but rest assured, Rintaro’s Metropolis is a true gem.
-Especially the re-view value makes it worth the effort.
+All fans of Fritz Lang and his original are also recommended to put this anime on their to-do list.
+It might require some concentration, but rest assured, Rintaro's Metropolis is a true gem.
+Especially the rewatch value makes it worthwhile.
 Available from Sony Pictures Home Entertainment.

 Resources